ernoufv/bot_framework/DOCS/GUIDE.md

 For now, there is two ways to create messages in your bot :

-- Directly from code in conversational files (located in ./bot/_messaging/responses)
+- Directly from code in conversational files (located in `./bot/_messaging/responses`)
+    - While you are coding your PHP actions, it's recommended to code processes that are not conversational (like cURL, files parsing,.. ) in `./bot/_messaging/process` and call them from conversational actions.
-- With YAML structured files (located in ./bot/_messaging/messages)
+- With YAML structured files (located in `./bot/_messaging/messages`)
     - Files must be names *NAME*.**LANGUAGE_CODE**.yml

-Files are autoloaded, so you can create them directly in these directories.
+Files are autoloaded in these directories, so you can create them directly in these directories.

 You can mix these two methods but YAML structured messages takes advantage on PHP Coded messages if an action exists in the two methods.